-Case Quantum of Deduction Period of deduction For infrastructure facility being - A port, airport, inland waterway or inland port or navigational channel in the sea For any 10 consecutive years out of 15 years commencing from the year in which the undertaking begins to operate.
-Any housing and other development activities which are an integral part of the highway project 100% of the profit derived from such business For any 10 consecutive years out of 20 years commencing from the year in which the undertaking begins to operate subject to certain other conditions# Any other facility · · For any 10 consecutive years out of 20 years commencing from the year in which the undertaking begins to operate.
+Case Quantum of Deduction Period of deduction For infrastructure facility being - A port, airport, inland waterway or inland port or navigational channel in the sea · · For any 10 consecutive years out of 15 years commencing from the year in which the undertaking begins to operate.
+Any housing and other development activities which are an integral part of the highway project · · For any 10 consecutive years out of 20 years commencing from the year in which the undertaking begins to operate subject to certain other conditions# Any other facility - For any 10 consecutive years out of 20 years commencing from the year in which the undertaking begins to operate.

-The conditions for claiming deduction in respect of any profit derived from housing and other development activities, which are an integral part of the highway project are as follows -
+[#] The conditions for claiming deduction in respect of any profit derived from housing and other development activities, which are an integral part of the highway project are as follows - a) Method of computation of profit of housing or other activities, which are an integral part of the highway project

 - 1. Profit of such undertaking shall be computed in prescribed manner. - 2.
 Such profit has been transferred to special reserve account; - 3.
-The reserve shall be utilised for highway project excluding housing and other activities before the expiry of 3 years following the previous year in which such amount was transferred; & - 4.
-Every assessee shall maintain separate accounts for such activities & shall submit a certificate in Form 10CCC from an accountant, specifying the amount credited to the reserve account and the amount utilised during the relevant previous year for the highway project.
+The reserve shall be utilised for highway project excluding housing and other activities before the expiry of 3 years following the previous year in which such amount was transferred; & b) Consequence when reserve is not so utilized: Where any reserve is not so utilised or unutilized, then such amount shall be taxable as income of the previous year in which transfer to reserve took place.

+4. Every assessee shall maintain separate accounts for such activities & shall submit a certificate in Form 10CCC from an accountant, specifying the amount credited to the reserve account and the amount utilised during the relevant previous year for the highway project.